Makstuff/MinimalistCalorieCounter/README.md

 I'd guess for someone who's a little familiar with the app already, it would take around 1h overall.
 If you are willing to help out, you can either submit a pull-request or open an issue on here on Github, or just message me at makstuff@use.startmail.com.

 [Buy me a coffee.](https://www.buymeacoffee.com/makstuff)

+## Compatibility with USA food labels

+Unfortunately, through much of the development of this app, I was not aware how different USA food labels are compared to EU ones.
+They seem to be almost exclusively per arbitrary "portion" instead of per some fixed weight like 100g, and on top of that they include fiber in carbohydrate.
+If I had known about this sooner, I would have definitely included an option in the app, but now I would have to rewrite a whole lot of my messy code, and I honestly don't have the motivation at the moment.
+Might be something to tackle in the future, but for now I have just excluded USA from the target regions on the Play Store.

 ## Screenshots